CPJKU/beat_this_annotations/README.md

 ### Acknowledgments

-We thanks the authors of the annotations.
+We thank the authors of the annotations.
 Below you can find the link to our sources.
 Please cite the relevant papers when using these beat annotations.
 - [asap](https://github.com/fosfrancesco/asap-dataset)
 - [ballroom](https://github.com/superbock/ISMIR2019)
 - [beatles](https://github.com/superbock/ISMIR2019)